Flamax, 50 mg/ml 2 ml 5 pcs

 Interaction

-Flamax can be combined with centrally acting analgesics; can be mixed with morphine in the same vial.
-Do not mix in the same vial with tramadol due to precipitation.
+Flamax can be combined with centrally acting analgesics; can be mixed with morphine in one vial.
+It should not be mixed in the same vial with tramadol due to sedimentation.

-Parenteral administration of Flamax may be combined with the use of oral forms (tablets, capsules) or rectal suppositories, and the total daily dose may be increased to 300 mg or decreased to 100 mg, depending on the disease and condition of the patient.
+Parenteral administration of the drug Flamax can be combined with the use of oral forms (tablets, capsules) or rectal suppositories, and the total daily dose can be increased to 300 mg or reduced to 100 mg, depending on the nature of the disease and the patient’s condition.

 Ketoprofen reduces the effectiveness of uricosuric drugs.